 Net Yaroze was indie before indie was indie.
 Short games, often made by a handful of people, that came free with the Official PlayStation Magazine.
 As a kid, you legit couldn’t ask for a better deal.

-But what are the best Net Yaroze games that are still worth checking out in 2022?
+But what are the best Net Yaroze games that are still worth checking out in modern times?
 Read on to find out what games should be on your radar.

 Mah Jongg – Gerhard Rittenhofer